Luscious Banana Pineapple Cake with Pineapple Frosting made with ripe bananas and crushed pineapples. It has a deliciously moist and tender crumb.

 - 3 to 4 drops yellow food coloring

-- Combine flour, baking powder, baking soda, and cinnamon in a medium sized bowl.
-Stir to mix well.
+Combine flour, baking powder, baking soda, and ground cinnamon in a medium sized bowl.
+Stir to mix.

-- In a large bowl, add oil, sugar and eggs.
-Beat till light and fluffy, about 2 minutes.
+In a large bowl, add vegetable oil, sugar and eggs.
+Beat until light and fluffy, about 2 minutes.

-- Beat in mashed bananas, crushed pineapples, and sour cream.
-Add dry flour mixture and beat till smooth.
+Beat in mashed bananas, crushed pineapples, and sour cream.
+Add dry flour mixture and beat until smooth.

 NOTE: This post was updated on March 26th, 2013 with new pictures.
 No changes were made to the recipe.